-is a web course and is it right for me?
+is an online course and is it right for me?

 Computers have fundamentally altered our lives in many ways.
 A growing new trend involves taking college courses via the Internet.
 Statewide 9,599 web courses were offered during the 1998-99 academic term.
 In the 2003-04 school year 119,096 different online courses were offered throughout the state of North Carolina.
 Online course offerings increased 1,140% in just a five-year timeframe.